-The Code requires changes in accounting policy to be applied retrospectively unless alternative transitional arrangements are specified in the Code.
+The Code requires changes in accounting policy to be applied retrospectively unless alternative transitional arrangements are specified.
 There is also the requirement for an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.